aryan29/Quizoo/README.md

   * Give x amount of questions to each user from a pool of n questions

  * A nice good looking and user friendly frontend is must
+ * Allow addition of images and formatted text in questions and options

 ### :camera: Screenshots
 Enter Quiz Code to Start Quiz